MorrisB--/MasterHash/README.md

 6. Start a pull request.
 7. Ask for a review in the comments section.

-Pull requests from first-timers and seasoned veteran programmers are very much welcome.
+Pull requests from first-timers and veteran programmers are very much welcome.